Sure Dividend

 Genuine Parts is primed for success, as the environment for auto replacement parts is highly supportive of growth.
 Consumers are holding onto their cars longer and are increasingly making minor repairs to keep cars on the road for longer, rather than buying new cars.

-As average costs of vehicle repair increase as a car ages, this directly benefits Genuine Parts.
-And, as newer vehicles become more and more expensive, that makes it more likely for customers to keep older cars for longer.
+As the average costs of vehicle repair increase as a car ages, this directly benefits Genuine Parts.
+As newer vehicles become increasingly expensive, customers are more likely to keep older cars for longer.

-According to Genuine Parts, vehicles aged six years or older now represent the majority of cars on the road.
-This bodes very well for Genuine Parts.
-In addition, the total addressable market for automotive aftermarket products and services and industry products is very large, and fragmented, which leaves plenty of opportunity for expansion.
+According to Genuine Parts, vehicles aged six years or older now represent the majority of cars on the road, which bodes very well for Genuine Parts.
+In addition, the total addressable market for automotive aftermarket products and services and industry products is very large and fragmented, which leaves plenty of opportunity for expansion.

 Source: Investor Presentation

-It frequently acquires smaller companies, in the U.S. and in the international markets, to boost market share in existing categories or expand in new areas.
-Genuine Parts has made several acquisitions over the course of its history.
+Genuine Parts frequently acquires smaller companies in the U.S. and international markets to boost market share in existing categories or expand into new areas.
+Over the course of its history, Genuine Parts has made several acquisitions.

 Source: Investor Presentation